ADHD EVALUATION IN TRURO & STELLARTON, NOVA SCOTIA

 Do I need a referral for ADHD testing?

-No referral is required to book with our Truro or Stellarton clinic.
+No referral is required to book with our Stellarton clinic.

 However, some insurance providers may request one for reimbursement, so we recommend checking with your plan directly.